 If you need a student visa (F-1 or J-1), you must be able to document that you have the financial resources to pay for (at a minimum) one year’s expenses each year.
 For more information on visas necessary for studying at Vanderbilt, see International Student & Scholar Services.

-If you need financial aid, you may apply for institutional need-based funding to determine eligibility.
-To be eligible for Federal loans, you need a permanent resident visa or an immigrant visa if you are not a U.S. citizen.
-Private funding sources may be available.
+Vanderbilt does not have specific aid opportunities set aside for only international students; admitted candidates to VUSM are eligible for both merit and need based scholarships regardless of citizenship status.
+To be eligible for Federal loans, you need a permanent resident visa or an immigrant visa if you are not a U.S. Citizen.
+Because international students are not eligible for federal aid, VUSM recommends that applicants line up loan opportunities before making a commitment to attend a U.S. medical school.
 A helpful website is Financial Aid for International Students.
-International students can generally obtain a private alternative loan if a U.S. citizen or permanent resident is willing to co-sign the loan.
+International students can generally obtain a private alternative loan if a U.S. Citizen or Permanent Resident is willing to co-sign the loan.

 Due to the competency based curriculum at the School of Medicine, we do not accept transfer students.
 For candidates who wish to “start over” with medical school, they will need to apply to Vanderbilt via AMCAS.
 There is a section on the AMCAS application where candidates should indicate if there was a previous matriculation and will be able to explain what has occurred.